 When it comes to tarps you need to know exactly what conditions you will be dealing with.
 Some outdoors people prefer full coverage while others do not want that.
-There’s no right or wrong answer when choosing the best tarp.
+There’s no right or wrong answer when choosing the best tarp or the best carabiners.
 Your choice depends on many factors including coverage, tarp weight, versatility, weather resistance, durability, etc. While there are tarps designed specifically for hammocks, nearly any tarp will work as most of them will provide the coverage and weather resistance you are looking for.

 Knowing the conditions you will be camping is very helpful when selecting the right tarp.
 There are tarps available that are full coverage, with extra material that act as doors.
 These types of tarps create a shelter that is almost akin to a floating tent surrounding your hammock and are best used in heavy storms or winter trips.
 Not only do they provide excellent protection from rain and snow, the encompassing shelter will also serve as an effective windshield and trap more heat.
 The downside for these shelters are that they are much more costly and heavy, usually with more pieces to carry with you for a proper setup.

 Full coverage tarps, otherwise known as “winter” tarps are best for four-season camping and when you need maximum protection.
 Winter tarps usually come with extra flaps or “doors” to the ends of the tarp.
 Some manufacturers sell these provisional “doors” as an optional add-on to common hex or cat-cut tarps.